Plan

 Use this function to guide and schedule the implementation and execution of a design or a production "change".

 The key to implementing and executing a successful "change" to a design or a production model is in the planning.
-An action plan conveys the objectives for the "change" to the stakeholders and to those actually involved in delivering that change.
+An action plan conveys the objectives for the change to the stakeholders and to those actually involved in delivering that change.

-This function supports the planning process by bringing all the components that need to be met to successfully deliver a "change" into a central repository.
+This function supports the planning process by bringing all the components that need to be met to successfully deliver a change into a central repository.
 With quick and easy access to the guiding document for information, and functionality provided to define the rules and controls, this function offers a dual purpose:

 -

-Used as a planning tool, it facilitates in the consideration and identification of the components needed to deliver a specific "change".
+Used as a planning tool, it facilitates in the consideration and identification of the components needed to deliver a specific change.
 The project manager subsequently builds these components into an action plan that will deliver those requirements.

 - A single high level Work Breakdown Structure